movim/movim_ynh/README.md

 - Added to language selection : ar, de, es, it, ja, nl, ru
 - Fix URL in manifest.json (was https://https://...)
 - Modified mysql password generation (no special car)
+- Public/Private policy changed.
+The SSO portal is not used anymore But when a pod is marked as "private", only accounts with @yourdomain.com are able to connect.
+  This change was necessary for public content (blog)

 0.7b 2015-08-20
 - Update to upstream Movim 20150820 to fix #5